 Soil sieve vs sand sieve

-Differences between Soil sieve and sand sieve
+Differences between soil sieve and sand sieve

 Soil sieves are often used for standard screening in laboratories, such as soil particle grading tests, which require high precision and a wide screening range, and are suitable for grading different particle sizes; sand sieves are mainly used for rapid grading of sand and gravel on engineering sites or production lines.
 The screens are coarse and focus on efficiency and durability.